dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 ## Status and Future work

 Albeit being still young, we believe `jk` is already useful enough to be a contender in the space.
-There's a lot of room for improvement though:
+There's definitely a lot of room for improvement
+though:

 - **Helm integration**: we'd like `jk` to be able to render Helm charts client side and expose the result as js objects for further manipulation.